Happy Game: Plot

+A young boy falls asleep to a horrible nightmare.
+He must go through three horrible nightmares to become happy once again.
+Throughout these nightmares, the player sees flashbacks from the boy's past.

 Development

 Happy Game was mentioned as an upcoming project of Amanita Design in an interview by Lukáš Kunce in March 2018.
 Kunce stated it will be similar to Botanicula and Chuchel but darker.
 Happy Game was in development for 7 years.
 The game is designed by Jaromír Plachý, creator of Botanicula and Chuchel, while the soundtrack is composed by the band DVA.
 The game was officially announced on December 15, 2020 during a Nintendo Indie World presentation and it was scheduled to release in Fall 2021.
 A demo version of the game was released on February 3, 2021 during the Steam Game Festival.

 Reception

 Happy Game received generally favorable reviews for PC, according to review aggregator Metacritic.

 Review outlets praised the title's art style, score, sound design, and themes, and criticized the unengaging puzzles and clumsy controls.